 Interns have fought (and won) legal cases against companies they previously interned for- with Arcadia (parent company of Topshop/Miss Selfridge/Dorothy Perkins) having to make retrospective payments to dozens of former interns, Sony being forced to pay almost £5,000 to a former intern and Alexander McQueen currently being sued for thousands of pounds worth of unpaid wages.

 The tide is turning: unpaid internships are no longer being viewed as just a necessary step for getting a grad job.
 Companies providing unpaid internships are increasingly being regarded in a negative light.

-Late last year, a string of high profile jobs boards took a leaf out of the GAGAGO book and vowed not to advertise unpaid roles, and over the last 12 months a flurry of companies (inc. Harrods, Alexander McQueen, Tony Blair’s office, Miss Selfridge) have been named and shamed in national newspapers, on social media and by our friends over at graduate fog, because of their unpaid internships.
+In 2017, a string of high profile jobs boards took a leaf out of the GAGAGO book and vowed not to advertise unpaid roles, alongside a flurry of companies (inc. Harrods, Alexander McQueen, Tony Blair’s office, Miss Selfridge) being named and shamed in national newspapers, on social media and by our friends over at graduate fog, because of their unpaid internships.

 Overall, unpaid internships can be incredibly detrimental to how your brand is viewed by the public, your clients and by your employees- you risk being named as arrogant or unethical.

 Unpaid interns don’t make for a healthy business with happy employees.
 There is a reason that businesses are built by paying members of staff- it works.
 A conveyor belt of unpaid interns just isn’t a sustainable business model and comes with a whole host of problems:

 - It’s confusing for permanent members of staff (how can they delegate any work to someone their employer doesn’t even deem important enough to pay?)